MiklosPathy/OpenLaptop/README.md

 - Display : some LVDS 40 panel with case and hinge, (some eDP or HDMI display would be better, but this is just wishful thinking)
 - Case: Self made, bent/welded aluminium plate casing, 3D printed plastic parts
 - Battery/power management : TBD Currently only external power
-- Sound : TBD Currently external sound
+- Sound : TBD Currently external sound, Laptop speakers with 2mm connector

 # Hardware ideas